Japan's top diplomat heads for China, seeking better ties

 "However, there is no immediate schedule for a leadership summit," Suga told a news conference on Monday.

-Often fragile Sino-Japanese ties have been seriously strained since September, when a territorial row over tiny islands in the East China Sea flared following Japan's nationalization of the uninhabited isles.
+Often fragile Sino-Japanese ties have been seriously strained since September, when a territorial row over tiny islands in the East China Sea flared following Japan's nationalisation of the uninhabited isles.

 Concern that Abe, who came to power in December, wants to recast Japan's wartime history with a less apologetic tone has added to the tension.